This documentation is adapted to FastNesting version 1.1.2.

 How does the trial period work?

 FastNesting starts in PRO trial mode from the moment you install it.
-The trial lasts for 5 days or 10 Rhino sessions (whichever comes first).
-A "session" counts each time you open Rhino and use FastNesting - you can use it multiple times within the same Rhino session without additional count.
+The trial lasts for 7 days or 10 Rhino sessions (whichever comes first).
+A "session" (or "use") means each time you open Rhino; running the FastNesting command multiple times in the same Rhino session does not use up the counter.
+So you get up to 10 times opening Rhino with full PRO, or 7 calendar days.

 What happens after the trial expires?